redhat-ztp/openshift-acm-oot-drv/README.md

 ```

-The playbooks deploy SRO on the ACM Hub cluster and builds the drivers there.
-Then uses a MachineConfig wrapped in an ACM policy to deploy the driver.
+The Ansible playbooks deploy SpecialResourceOperator (SRO) on the ACM Hub cluster and builds the drivers there, then uses a MachineConfig wrapped in an ACM policy to deploy the driver

-It currently only supports Single Node Openshift (SNO) nodes as managed clusters.
+The playbooks only support SNO nodes as managed clusters.

 ### Dependencies